-Dr. Janna Segal teaches undergraduate and graduate courses in: theatre history, literature, and theory; Shakespeare and Shakespearean adaptation; American feminist theatre; and dramaturgy.
-She received her Ph.D. in Drama and Theatre from the UC Irvine/UC San Diego joint doctoral program, her MA in Theatre from California State University, Northridge, and her BA in Theater Arts from UC Santa Cruz.
+Dr. Janna Segal is the Director of Graduate Studies and teaches undergraduate and graduate courses in theatre history, literature, and theory; Shakespeare and Shakespearean adaptation; American feminist theatre; and dramaturgy.
+She received her Ph.D. in Drama and Theatre from the UC Irvine/UC San Diego joint doctoral program; her MA in Theatre from California State University, Northridge; and her BA in Theater Arts from UC Santa Cruz.
 Prior to joining the UofL faculty, Dr. Segal was an Assistant Professor in the Theatre Department and in the MLitt/MFA Shakespeare and Performance program at Mary Baldwin College, and an IHUM Postdoctoral Fellow at Stanford University.
 She has also taught theatre history, literature and theory, Shakespeare, Chicanx theatre and film, and acting at UC Irvine, UC Riverside, and California State University, Northridge.

-Dr. Segal is also a freelance dramaturg whose past production work includes Shakespeare, Shakespearean adaptation, contemporary theatre, and new plays in development.
+Dr. Segal is also a freelance dramaturg whose production work includes Shakespeare, adaptations, TYA, contemporary theatre, and new plays in development.
+Her co-adaptation with Idris Goodwin of Maya Angelou’s I Know Why the Caged Bird Sings premiered at the New York City Children’s Theatre in Spring 2022.
+Other adaptations include [Re]Fashion, co-adapted with Ari Calvano (UofL); Taming of the Shrew, co-adapted with Ari Calvano (UofL); Romeo and Juliet (Commonwealth Theatre Center); and A Midsummer Night’s Dream (Ball State University).
+Recent Louisville-area dramaturgy credits include DragonSoul Offline, Reframe, The Right Shoes, and Monster of Mine for StageOne Family Theatre; and Romeo and Juliet, Henry V, and A Streetcar Named Desire for Commonwealth Theatre Center.
 She is the Resident Dramaturg of the Comparative Drama Conference (CDC), for which she dramaturgs two to three new plays a year, and a dramaturg for the Association for Theatre in Higher Education’s (ATHE) annual New Play Development Workshop.
-At UofL, she has dramaturged Baltimore, Eurydice, The Master and Margarita, and The Taming of the Shrew, which she co-adapted with Dr. Ari Calvano.
-She will be dramaturging the Department’s Fall 2019 production of Fires in the Mirror.
-She has also worked locally as a dramaturg for Commonwealth Theatre Center.
-Dr. Segal is a member of Literary Managers and Dramaturgs of the Americas (LMDA), a Co-Conference Planner for Playwrights and Creative Teams (PACT) at ATHE, and she serves on the Board of the Comparative Drama Conference.
+At UofL, she has dramaturged Baltimore, Eurydice, The Master and Margarita, The Taming of the Shrew, Fires in the Mirror, [Re]Fashion, Love Among the Ruins, Twelfth Night, and Blood at the Root.
+Dr. Segal is a member of Literary Managers and Dramaturgs of the Americas (LMDA), is the Conference Planner for Playwrights and Creative Teams (PACT) at ATHE, and she serves on the Board of the Comparative Drama Conference.